-God is showing Job and his friends the folly of their debate: they use many words, but are only wasting their time because they are making themselves to be experts in things they don't understand.
+God is showing Job and his friends the folly of their debate: they use many words but only waste time because they are making themselves experts in things they don't understand.
 And as far as making a difference, their words don't matter at all.
-There is no power in their words to change their circumstances, or anything else.
-To illustrate, He names three obvious areas where words fail:

-in commanding heavenly bodies in bringing rain in calling lightning from Heaven
+There is no power in their words to change their circumstances or anything else.
+To illustrate, He names three obvious areas where words fail: in commanding heavenly bodies in bringing rain in calling lightning from Heaven